labull/EngineeringPatternRecognition/matlab/cluster_based_active_learning/README.md

 ![](images/fig3.png?raw=true)

 This demo takes a while to run, due to test repeats.
-To speed things up the maximum number of clusters is limited to 100 using `h_cluster`.
+To speed things up the number of clusters is limited to 100 using `h_cluster`.
 ```
 [u, ch] = h_cluster(X, 'max_clusters', 100);
 ```